 - decreasing by 1% for each $2000 of additional annual income to...

 - 20% ($480 annually for 1 child) for those earning over $28,000 annually.

 In other words, the higher your earnings, the lower your tax credit.

 Sounds great.
 What's the catch?

 The IRS won't allow double-dipping.
-You can either use a Dependent Care FSA or take the Dependent Care Tax Credit, but you can not take a tax credit for expenses that have been reimbursed by the FSA.
+You can utilize either the Dependent Care FSA or take the Dependent Care Tax Credit, but you can not take a tax credit for expenses that have been reimbursed by the FSA.

 So Which is Better for Me?

 Generally speaking, those with less than a 15% tax bracket will be better served by the Dependent Care Tax Credit.
 IRS Publication 503 "Child and Dependent Care Expenses" provides full information about this tax credit and offers worksheets and aids for performing the calculations.

 - If you are earning a moderate to high income, and particularly if you are filing taxes as "Married, Filing Jointly" (combining incomes with a spouse), the Dependent Care FSA is probably more advantageous.
 Reasons: Your tax bracket is probably higher than 15%, the threshold generally regarded as the dividing point between the Dependent Care Tax Credit (best for those earning LESS) and the Dependent Care FSA (best for those earning MORE).